• Skip to primary navigation

 • The Roux: Roux is the foundation for this delicious recipe.
 It only uses two ingredients - butter and flour.

-• The Seasonings: The only needed seasonings in this recipe are salt and Cajun seasoning.
-I like to use Emeril’s Essence.
+• Seasonings: The only seasonings needed in this recipe are salt and Cajun seasoning.
+I like to use Emeril's Essence.

-• The Liquid: Petite Diced Tomatoes add liquid, color, and flavor to this delicious dish.
-Chicken broth rounds out the flavor.
+• The Liquid: Petite Diced Tomatoes add liquid, color, and flavor to this delicious dish, while chicken broth rounds out the flavor.

-• The Garnish: I like to add a garnish of minced fresh parsley, sliced green onion tops or a combination of the two when I serve this dish.
+• The Garnish: When I serve this dish, I like to add a garnish of minced fresh parsley, sliced green onion tops, or a combination of the two.

 How to Clean the Shrimp